-Sonos announced a new speaker to its home theatre portfolio in the form of the Playbase in February 2017.
-The Playbase is designed for TVs that aren't wall-mounted, sliding beneath them, while the Playbar is primarily designed for wall-mounted TVs, though neither is restricted to that setup.
+(Pocket-lint) - Sonos offers three home theatre speakers in the form of the Playbase, Playbar and the compact Beam.
+The Playbase is designed for TVs that aren't wall-mounted, sliding beneath them, while the Playbar and Beam are primarily designed for wall-mounted TVs, though none of the speakers are restricted to those setups.

 - Playbase has slimmer and more refined design